Skip to content

 • Bias Is Still Present Or Even Elevated.
 Summarized data can include hidden biases that even an experienced decision-maker may not be aware of.
 Thus, decision-makers are still influenced by their own bias, but also can be led astray with bias embedded in the summarized data.

-For a simple example of the challenges with data science, see TowardsDataScience’s Don’t Ignore Bears: The Pitfalls of Summarizing Data with Medians.
-Note, this article just focuses on one minor aspect of the challenges with data analytics.
-Specifically, the pitfalls of using statistical medians in summarizing data.
-These types of issues and more can occur when doing data-driven decision-making.
+For a simple example of the challenges with data science, see Jasper McChesney’s Don’t Ignore Bears: The Pitfalls of Summarizing Data with Medians.
+Note, this article just focuses on some of the challenges with data analytics.
+For example, there are several pitfalls with using statistical medians in summarizing data.
+Thus, these types of issues and more can occur when doing data-driven decision-making.
 So beware.

 “There are three types of lies — lies, damn lies, and statistics.”